Tower M: Progress

 The piling and foundation works for the tower started in early 2019.
 Foundation works of the tower goes 130 to 150 m deep into the ground at the base of the tower.
 Works of it had to be done along with the construction of the MRT underground station due to the strict requirement of movements on the structure.

 The first phase of the Tower M precinct is a 6-storey retail podium building called Ombak KLCC and a gallery space for Petronas under the masterplan.
 The mall would be integrated with the Persiaran KLCC MRT station served by the Putrajaya line which was completed in early 2023.
 The structure of the building is designed in the form of cantilever and atypical facade.
 The construction of its retail component commenced in July 2019 while part of Phase 1 is being developed by Samsung C&T (KL) Sdn Bhd, a subsidiary of the Samsung C&T Corp.

 Transportation

-The tower and its retail mall will be served by the Persiaran KLCC MRT station which is located underneath Jalan Binjai.
+The tower and its retail mall Ombak KLCC are served by the Persiaran KLCC MRT station which is located underneath Jalan Binjai.
 The station is not connected to any interchange.